National Patient Blood Management Implementation Strategy 2017-2021

 Fit For Surgery: Managing Iron Deficiency Anaemia.
 Resources for general practitioners managing patients undergoing planned surgery.
 NPS MedicineWise and the National Blood Authority have collaborated to develop a suite of resources to assist you in helping your patients get fit for surgery.

 Transfusion Orientation Pack.
-The Blood Service has developed a free Transfusion Orientation Pack to promote safe transfusion practice and deliver education and training materials to JMOs.
+The Australian Red Cross Lifeblood (Lifeblood) has developed a free Transfusion Orientation Pack to promote safe transfusion practice and deliver education and training materials to JMOs.
 The following tools are included in the pack:

 - Transfusion Checklist - an overview of the transfusion process